Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 > **Split uploads into how many CSVs?:**
 This will let you split your videos across multiple CSVs for simultaneous uploads.
 We recommend this if you have good upload speed because Archive.org doesn't go very fast.
 A setting of ``1`` will not split them.

 > **Which collection?:** This chooses which collection on Archive.org to upload to.
 Admins can use `giant-bomb-archive` but not everyone will be admins.
 Regular uploaders will use a `opensource_movies` and will have their uploads moved into a collection later by Archive.org admins.
+If you don't know if you're an admin you probably aren't so stick with `opensource_movies`

 - Hit 'Submit' and pray